Noah Ohio: Club career

 Born in the Netherlands, Ohio joined Manchester United in 2015 before joining Manchester City the following year.
 In June 2019, he agreed to join the youth academy of Bundesliga side RB Leipzig.
 In January 2021, Ohio joined Eredivisie side Vitesse on an 18-month loan deal.
 On 27 January 2021, he made his professional debut, coming on as a late substitute in a defeat against VVV-Venlo.

-Standard Liège
+On 14 July 2022, Ohio joined Standard Liège on a four-year contract.

-On 14 July 2022, Ohio joined Standard Liège on a four year contract.
+On 30 January 2024. he moved on loan to English cub Hull City.
+He made his debut for the club as a 74th-minute substitute for Anass Zaroury on 3 February in the home 1–0 win against Millwall.
+On his second appearance on 13 February, as a 67th-minute substitute for Zaroury he scored the winning goal in a 2–1 away match against Rotherham United.
+In July 2024, Ohio joined Eredivisie side Utrecht on a three-year deal.

 International career

-Ohio was born in the Netherlands to Nigerian parents, and moved to England at a young age.
-Ohio is eligible to play for Nigeria, England and the Netherlands at international level.
+Ohio was born in the Netherlands to Igbo Nigerian parents and moved to England at a young age.
+Ohio is eligible to play for Nigeria, England, and the Netherlands at international level.
 He played for Netherlands U15 in 2018 before representing both England and the Netherlands at under-16 level the following year.
+He represented the Netherlands at the U19 and U21 levels, including scoring seven goals in nine U21 European championship qualifying matches.